Global Digital Compact

 GDC topics

 The vision for the Global Digital Compact was outlined in the UN Secretary-General’s Our Common Agenda report.
-According to the report, the GDC could address the following issues:
+According to the report, the GDC could address the following issues: reaffirming the fundamental commitment to connecting the unconnected; avoiding fragmentation of the internet; providing people with options as to how their data is used; application of human rights online; promoting a trustworthy internet by introducing accountability criteria for discrimination and misleading content; regulation of artificial intelligence (AI)

-Building on this issue framing, the GDC co-facilitators are organising thematic deep-dives – between March and June 2023 – on eight topics: digital inclusion and connectivity, internet governance, data protection, human rights online, digital trust and security, AI and other emerging technologies, global digital commons, and accelerating progress on the sustainable development goals (SDGs).
+Building on this issue framing, the GDC co-facilitators organised thematic deep-dives – between March and June 2023 – on eight topics: digital inclusion and connectivity, internet governance, data protection, human rights online, digital trust and security, AI and other emerging technologies, global digital commons, and accelerating progress on the sustainable development goals (SDGs).

 1. Digital inclusion and connectivity